Official Glen Cove Chamber of Commerce By-Laws

 Section 5.
 Annual Audit

 Section 6.
-Bonding
+Insurance

 The Chamber will maintain liability insurance sufficient to meet all applicable state laws and as the Board will deem necessary.
 The Chamber will also maintain Errors & Omissions Insurance for all members of the Board of Directors.